PKUblink/UART/README.md

 # UART

-This is the lab9 of Basic Electronic Lab, Peking University 2025 Spring.
+This is the lab9 of Basic Electronics Lab, Peking University 2025 Spring.

 This is our design of UART.